Onurv77/Santra/README.md

 # Santra

-Santra is a Kotlin-based project designed to provide a scalable and user-friendly architecture for modern Android application development.
-The project leverages best practices and cutting-edge technologies to deliver a high-quality codebase.
+Santra is a Kotlin-based mobile application designed to simplify organizing futsal matches.
+It provides users with features like creating match announcements, searching for players, and a built-in chat system.

-## Features
+## Key Features

-- *Modular Architecture*: The project is structured into modules, enabling better code organization and testability.
+- *Match Announcements:*
+  Users can create announcements for futsal matches with specific dates, times, and details.
+These announcements are visible to other users who can join the matches.

+- *Player Search:*
+  Users can easily find and connect with other players to fill missing spots in their teams.

+- *Chat System:*
+  The built-in chat feature allows users to communicate easily, discuss match details, and coordinate with other players.

+- *User Profiles:*
+  Each user can create their own profile and fill out the "About" section to share personal information.

+## Technologies Used

+- *Kotlin:*
+  The application is built using Kotlin, ensuring a robust and modern codebase.

+- *Jetpack Compose:*
+  UI components are developed using Jetpack Compose, enabling a declarative and intuitive approach to UI development.

+- *MVVM Design Pattern:*
-- *MVVM Pattern*: Implements the Model-View-ViewModel design pattern to maintain a clear separation between the UI and business logic.
+  The application follows the Model-View-ViewModel design pattern to ensure a clean separation between UI and business logic.

-- *Jetpack Compose*: Utilizes Jetpack Compose for building UI components declaratively, ensuring a modern and flexible approach to UI development.
+- *Kotlin Coroutines:*
+  Asynchronous operations are handled with Kotlin Coroutines to deliver a smooth user experience.

+- *Room Database:*
+  Local data is stored and managed using the Room Persistence Library, ensuring efficient and secure data handling.

 ## Installation